openSUSE/news-o-o/_posts/2009-05-27-announcing-the-opensuse-ambassadors-program.markdown

 ---
 author: News Team
+comments: true
 date: 2009-05-27 13:05:06+00:00
 layout: post
 link: https://news.opensuse.org/2009/05/27/announcing-the-opensuse-ambassadors-program/
+slug: announcing-the-opensuse-ambassadors-program
-title: "Announcing the openSUSE Ambassadors Program"
+title: Announcing the openSUSE Ambassadors Program
+wordpress_id: 1709
 categories:
 - Announcements
 - Project
 ---

 Want to help spread the word about the openSUSE Project and encourage more people to become part of the openSUSE Community?
 Are you ready to roll up your sleeves and spread the word about the openSUSE Project?
 Do you want to teach new users about Linux, speak about openSUSE at local events, help distribute openSUSE media, and mentor new contributors to the openSUSE Project?
 Then you're ready to become an openSUSE Ambassador!